harrynull/GalleryNeo/README.md

    easy-to-maintain [code](https://github.com/harrynull/GalleryNeo/blob/master/src/main/kotlin/tech/harrynull/galleryneo/)
    .
 6. Comprehensive [tests](https://github.com/harrynull/GalleryNeo/blob/master/src/test/kotlin/tech/harrynull/galleryneo/)
+7. A quick and dirty frontend so you don't have to use command lines to test its functionality.
-7. All written in one day (and no I didn't pull an all nighter for this)!
+8. All written in one day (and no I didn't pull an all nighter)!

 What wasn't done because of time constraints (But I could have done it if needed):